Earth Notes: On the Cost of WashingUpdated 2021-12-24 18:40 GMT.

-Although on this site I'm primarily interested in energy costs and the resulting (CO2e) emissions, and water is not usually in short supply in the UK (including London) though the drought of 1976 is still firmly in my mind, it's still a resource worth conserving and may become more scarce with climate change and energy shortage.
-For example, London may have to consider some energy-intensive desalination plant soon.
+Water is not usually in short supply in the UK (including London) though the drought of 1976 is still firmly in my mind, and it's a resource worth conserving and may become more scarce with climate change and energy shortage.
+For example, London may have to consider firing up some energy-intensive desalination plant soon.

 Very much to its credit the ad explains some of its assumptions and calculations in reaching the estimated savings.
 Now our gas tariff (with a standing charge) comes in at about half the cost per kWh quoted in the ad, and even if our water was metered our per-m^3 charge would be lower than that indicated in the ad, and only one of us in our household of four currently takes a shower, thus we couldn't possibly currently achieve the savings suggested, though only one tenth would be enough to pay for itself financially in a year.

 Some largely spurious though interesting 'facts' (unverified by me, source not cited) quoted in the ad are: